Amarshah4334/PyBer_Analysis/README.md

 # Summary

-Three business recommendations to the CEO for addressing any disparities among the city types.
+Business recommendations to the CEO for addressing any disparities among the city types.

 •	PyBer sees a high revenue flow in Urban Cities with cheaper rides attracting more clientele necessitating higher driver use.